x

 Conclusion

 The mana regen offered by both these minor runes must then be weighed against the significant effective HP granted by the two Resolve runes.
-Consider that neither are even enough close increasing the Barrage Limit by 1, and it becomes more clear why Resolve is the secondary of choice.
+When you consider that neither rune is even close to increasing the Barrage Limit by 1, and it becomes more clear why Resolve is the secondary of choice.

 Summoner Spells